awsdocs/aws-robomaker-developer-guide/doc_source/gs-deploy.md

 # Step 5: Deploy Robot Application<a name="gs-deploy"></a>

-In this section, you compile the Hello World robot application for the ARMHF platform, which is used by TurtleBot3\.
+In this section, you compile the Hello World robot application for the ARMHF architecture, which is used by TurtleBot3\.
 You also create a robot in AWS RoboMaker and then configure your TurtleBot3 robot with AWS IoT Greengrass software\.
 Then you register the robot into a new fleet and deploy the application\.

 **Topics**
 + [Prepare your TurtleBot3 Robot](#gs-deploy-config)